svinkle/comixdb/README.md

 * Coming soon: Search by Location, Team, Publisher, and Movies!

 ##STATUS:
-No longer in development, still works with limited functionality.
+No longer in development, still works with limited functionality: http://svinkle.github.io/comixdb/